-For FY2020, the annual base non-executive Director fees currently agreed to be paid by the Company are \$140,000 (FY2019 - \$140,000) to the Chairman of the Board (Broderick Arnhold), \$80,000 (FY2019 - \$80,000) to each of Craig Mathieson (Chair of the Audit and Risk Committee) and Trent Peterson (Chair of the Nomination and Remuneration Committee), and \$70,000 (FY2019 - \$70,000) to Brian Singer.
+For FY2021, the annual base Non-Executive Director fees currently agreed to be paid by the Company were \$140,000 (FY2020 - \$140,000) to the Chairman of the Board, Broderick Arnhold, \$80,000 (FY2020 - \$80,000) to each of Craig Mathieson (Chair of the Audit and Risk Committee) and Trent Peterson (Chair of the Nomination and Remuneration Committee), and \$70,000 (FY2020 - \$70,000) to Brian Singer and Debra Singh.
 These amounts comprise fees paid in cash.
 In subsequent years, these figures may vary.

-The director's fees for Trent Peterson are paid to Catalyst Direct Capital Management Pty Ltd. The director's fees for Melanie Wilson were paid to Peandel Pty Limited.
+The director's fees for Trent Peterson are paid to Catalyst Direct Capital Management Pty Ltd. The director's fees for Debra Singh were paid to PD Singh Enterprises Pty Limited.

 Directors may also be reimbursed for travel and other expenses incurred in attending to the Company's affairs.
-Directors may be paid additional or special remuneration where a Director performs services outside the ordinary duties of a Non-executive Director.
+Directors may be paid additional or special remuneration where a Director performs services outside the ordinary duties of a Non-Executive Director.